 ISBN 978-0-9892261-3-4 eBook • $7.99

-Amazon • Barnes & Noble • Kobo Bookstore ePub
+Amazon • Barnes & Noble • Rakuten Kobo eBook • Walmart

-If you buy a new print edition of Asylum (or purchased one in the past), you can buy the Kindle edition for only $1.99 (Save 75%).
+If you buy a new print edition of Asylum (or purchased one in the past), you can buy the Kindle edition for only $1.99.
 Print edition purchase must be sold by Amazon.
+Subject to change.

 A Book Club Favorite.

-Set in New England in 1899 and the mid-1970s, periods of transition with the rise and fall of manufacturing, changing mores and folkways, and struggles for equal rights, Asylum prompts passionate discussion of social issues that continue to resonate.
+Set in New England in 1899 and the mid-1970s, periods of transition with the rise and fall of manufacturing, changing mores and folkways, and struggles for equal rights, prompts passionate discussion of social and economic issues that continue to resonate.